tychosoft/moderncli/FEATURES.md

 Generate random keys and data using openssl rand functions.
 Also has some utility functions like b64 support for binary data and to manipulate keys.

+## scan.hpp

+Common functions to parse and extract fields like numbers and quoted strings from a string view.
+As a scan function extracts, it also updates the view.
+The low level scan functions will eventually be driven from a scan template class that has a format string much like format.
+Other upper level utility functions will also be provided.

 ## select.hpp

 Select is a kind of functional enumerated generic type that can do simple